null Skip to main content

 High Density MDF Undercoated 2

 As you can see the lumps and rough spots from the standard grade MDF are simply not on this board.
 The MDF is smooth, well cut and has a clean finish too.
+High density MDF also allows for smoother cuts and is easier to machine.

 Conclusion